fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

     app.run()
 ```

-While this looks similar to our manage.py file, there are a few key differences.
+While this looks similar to our manage.py file, there are a couple of key differences.

 First, we're explicitly adding our parent directory to Python's path with `sys.path.append`.
 This ensures that our application can be found when Hypercorn runs it.

-Remember the line in our Dockerfile where we specified the command:
-`CMD poetry run hypercorn my_app.asgi:app -b 0.0.0.0:5001`

-This is what tells Hypercorn to look for this file and use the `app` object we're creating here.
-The `-b 0.0.0.0:5001` part tells Hypercorn to bind to all network interfaces on port 5001, which is necessary for Docker networking to work properly.
+Second, notice that we create the app task but then run it immediately after that.

 [Save the file](https://fmze.co/fftq-4.3.6)